anonaddy/anonaddy/README.md

 Thanks to [Vlad Timofeev](https://github.com/vlad-timofeev) and [Patrick Dobler](https://github.com/patrickdobler) for supporting me by sponsoring the project on GitHub!

+Also an extra special thanks to [CrazyMax](https://github.com/crazy-max) for sponsoring me and also creating and maintaining the awesome [AnonAddy Docker image](https://github.com/anonaddy/docker)!

 ## Thanks

 Thanks to [https://gitlab.com/mailcare/mailcare](https://gitlab.com/mailcare/mailcare) and [https://github.com/niftylettuce/forward-email](https://github.com/niftylettuce/forward-email) for their awesome open-source projects that helped me along the way.